pasinee-sb/database_dj/README.md

 ### Part 3 - Playlists!
 #### This application allows a user to create songs and playlists and add a song to a playlist.
 Data model allows for many songs to be part of many different playlists and allow for many different playlists to include many different songs.
-This application must make use of server-side validation using WTforms_alchemy and SQLAlchemy.
+This application make use of server-side validation using WTforms_alchemy and SQLAlchemy.